CDutils/bcd/README.md

 # Welcome to my personal page!

-This is a simple project to serve as a personal page for me, and to have a place to store all the info about my course.
+This is a simple project to serve as a place to store all the info about my course.

 Here you will find a brief introduction about the course, a list showing the classes schedule for today, and some links and information.